telliott99/MyUnix/git2-usage.rst

 * Create a branch for a new story you’re working on.
 * Do some work in that branch.

 At this stage, you’ll receive a call that another issue is critical and you need a hotfix.
-You’ll do the following:
+Without doing anything about your story branch, you’ll do the following:

 * Revert back to your production branch.
-* Create a branch to add the hotfix.
+* Create a branch to add the hotfix, starting from there.
 * After it’s tested, merge the hotfix branch, and push to production.
 * Switch back to your original story and continue working.